slwest/finemap-scripts/README.md

 **make_inputmaster_c3.sh**

-This script reates a parameter file to tell FINEMAP where the files are and what they are called for each input and output files.
+This script creates a parameter file to tell FINEMAP where the files are and what they are called for each input and output files.

 **Commands to run finemap across multiple regions using a parameter file (--in-files option)** Can be run over multiple directories using a shell wrapper as in run_finemap_actual_67k_master.sh to run different parameters in the same script.